-Most gesneriads are very well-suited to life in the home.
-Normal home temperatures are usually suitable for gesneriads.
-Daytime temperatures of 65° to 75°F, with a 10° drop at night are considered ideal for most gesneriads.
+Most gesneriads are well-suited to life in the home.
+Normal home temperatures are usually acceptable for gesneriads.
+Daytime temperatures of 65° to 75°F, with a 10° drop at night, are considered ideal for most gesneriads.
 Some require higher temperatures, others will accept much lower ones.
-Avoid hot or cold drafts, such as furnace vents or open doors.
+Avoid hot or cold drafts, such as heating or cooling vents or open windows or doors.
 Overall, if you are comfortable, your plants will be also.

 Most gesneriads come from humid tropical areas.
-An average humidity of 50% will keep your gesneriads happy.
+An average humidity of 50% will keep your gesneriads happy, however many will bloom better with even higher humidity.
 To maintain this level during the dry winter heating season, place the pots on a tray filled with damp pebbles or use capillary matting.
 Also try draping plastic over the light fixtures and growing area to retain humidity.

 A constant feeding method is recommended for gesneriads, using any good 20-20-20 or 15-30-15 fertilizer.
 Use one-tenth to one-quarter the strength recommended on the label directions.
 Use this strength every time you water your plants, but once a month use plain water to flush out accumulated salts.

 As a plant grows, a larger pot may be needed to maintain a healthy root system.
 Periodically examine the root system by carefully removing the plant from its pot.
-If the root ball is very tight and overgrown, it's time to repot into the next size pot.
-Growing medium must be loose and porous to retain moisture, yet provide good drainage.
-Use any of the prepared African Violet mixes, with some perlite mixed in to lighten the soil.
-Some growers use custom soil mixes which they have prepared themselves.
+If the root ball is very tight and overgrown, it’s time to repot into the next size pot.
+The growing medium must be loose and porous to retain moisture, yet provide good drainage.
+Use any of the prepared African violet mixes, with some perlite mixed in to lighten the soil.
+Some growers use custom soil mixes that they have prepared themselves.
 These mixes may be more compatible with their particular growing environment and watering habits.